Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Numerical experiment

 First, we consider a small scale image setting with $64\times 64$ pixels used in many literature~\cite{uribe2023horseshoe,bardsley2018computational}.
 We tested the algorithms using the Shepp-Logan phantom image and the Grains phantom image shown in Figure \ref{fig:true_image1}.
 In our simulation, we used $32$ projections equi-spatially sampled from $0$ to $\pi$.
 The noise are taken to be Gaussian with zero mean and $\sigma_{obs}=0.01 \times \|\bm{A}\bm{x}\|_{\infty}$ in the numerical experiments, which leads to 32.88db and 32.17db Signal-to-Noise Ratio(SNR) respectively.

 Table \ref{tab:result-case-S} reports the image recover quality of different algorithms in terms of peak signal-to-noise ratio (PSNR) and structural similarity index measure (SSIM).
 Their computation time per 10,000 iterations is also given in the table.
 It should point out that it is difficult to empirically characterize the convergence speed of a high-dimensional Markov chain.
-In problems of small dimension, we would calculate and analyze the dimensional multivariate autocorrelation function(ACF) of the discrete Markov chain, but this is not feasible in imaging problems.
-In addition, the Gibbs-BPS is a continuous time Markov chain, which makes the comparison even more difficult.
-Thus, to monitor the convergence speed of MCMC with respect to real computation time, we recalculate the posterior mean and record the computation time at each iteration.
+Standard MCMC diagnostics such as the effective sampler size, integrated autocorrelation time and Gelman–Rubin statistics are not suitable for approximated MCMC as they do not account for asymptotic bias.
+They are also not directly applicable to the Gibbs-BPS as they are calculated in the discrete setting.
+To evaluate the mixing speed of PDMP based sample, a common practice is to discretize $(\boldsymbol{x}(t),\boldsymbol{v}(t))$ in equation (\ref{eq:MC_PDMP}) at regular time intervals and calculate the effective sampler size per second\cite{bouchard2018bouncy,bierkens2019zig}.
+Since the effective sampler size does not work for approximate MCMC, this comparison is only among Gibbs, pCN and Gibbs-BPS.
+In addition, we recalculate the posterior mean and record the computation time at each iteration.
 In Figure \ref{fig:speed_s}, we show the change of SSIM for posterior mean with respect to the accumulate computation time for different MCMC algorithms.
-To make fair comparison, all the methods are started with same initialization.

-From Table \ref{tab:result-case-S} and Figure \ref{fig:speed_s}, we see that, although the Gibbs sampler has the highest computation complexity at each iteration due to the require of sampling the high dimensional Gaussian distribution, it can converge with a very short chain.
-On the other hand, the PCN-MCMC has the lowest computation complexity at each iteration, but its mixing is slow.
+From Table \ref{tab:result-case-S}, Table \ref{tab:ESS_small} and Figure \ref{fig:speed_s}, we see that, although the Gibbs sampler has the highest computation complexity at each iteration due to the require of sampling the high dimensional Gaussian distribution, it can converge with a very short chain.
+On the other hand, the pCN has the lowest computation complexity at each iteration, but its mixing is slow.
 We need to run it with a very long chain.
 For the PLD algorithm, its computation time at each iteration depends on the convergent speed of the ADMM solver involved.
 Even with the same pixel and same length of the chains, the computation time of PLD for Shepp-Logan is roughly the twice of Grains.
-In terms of convergence speed with respect to the computation time, both Gibbs sampler and Gibbs-BPS are quite efficient for small size images.
+In terms of convergence speed with respect to the posterior mean in real computation time, both Gibbs sampler and Gibbs-BPS are quite efficient for small size images.
+But for mixing speed of the chain, the Gibbs sampler dominates the Gibbs-BPS for small size images.